S.Korea, Japan want U.S. to detail Iran sanctions

 Both nations import significant amounts of crude from Iran, which they are under pressure to cut back to secure a waiver from a U.S. law imposing sanctions on financial institutions that trade with Iran's central bank.

-"We don't know what the Americans want until we hold the meeting," a Japanese government official said.
+"We don't know what the Americans want until we hold the meeting," a government official said.

 The official said Japan would explain the nature of its trade with Iran, as well as ask the United States to exempt Japanese banks from sanctions.
 No concrete steps are expected to be agreed upon, he added.

-South Korea's foreign ministry said a technical team was would visit the United States to discuss the Iranian sanctions, but would not give details about the trip.
+South Korea's foreign ministry said a technical team was planning to visit the United States to discuss the Iranian sanctions, but would not give details about the trip.

-South Korea's Yonhap news agency reported the delegation would travel to the United States late this month or early next month.

 Kurt Campbell, the top U.S. diplomat for East Asian Affairs, told reporters in Seoul the United States was keen to discuss the specifics of its sanctions with Japan and Korea soon.